contentful/slash-developers/docs/net/tutorials/managment-api.md

 ```

 {: .note}
 An `HttpClient` in .Net is special.
 It implements `IDisposable` but is generally not supposed to be disposed of for the lifetime of your application.
 This is because whenever you make a request with the `HttpClient` and immediately dispose of it, you leave the connection open in a `TIME_WAIT` state.
 It will remain in this state for **240** seconds by default.
 If you make a lot of requests in a short period you might end up exhausting the connection pool, which would result in a `SocketException`.
-To avoid this you should share a single instance of `HttpClient` for the entire application, and exposing the underlying `HttpClient` of the `ContentfulManagementClient` allows you to do this.
+To avoid this you should share a single instance of `HttpClient` for the entire application, and expose the underlying `HttpClient` of the `ContentfulManagementClient` allows you to do this.

 Once you have an `ContentfulManagementClient` you can start managing content.
 For example, to create a brand new space: